Skip to content

 So if any marketers out there reading this haven’t committed to a revenue target - yeah, there’s pressure, but it gives you so much more flexibility in the long run.
 Take it as an opportunity to experiment!

 Another benefit is you’re taken so much more seriously when speaking to the exec team.
 You get your seat at the table because they care about revenue.
 And when you’re driving revenue, they’re going to pay attention.
 Especially if you’re framing all your conversations around how your work will impact revenue.

-You’re far more likely to get the budget and resources you’re asking for if you’re able to tie it back to dollar amounts which ultimately is what drives the business.
+CMOs are far more likely to get the budget and resources they’re asking for if they’re able to tie it back to dollar amounts which ultimately is what drives the business.

 One of the main messages I’d like to get across here is not to allow yourself to be persuaded away from a revenue target because of fear or outdated beliefs on what B2B marketing should be measured on.